 Skill Level: Beginner

 A Rocky Road to California quilt block is a variation on the 9-patch version of a Jacob's Ladder.
-(At the bottom of this page you'll find links to several variations.)

 Instead of five 4-patches, this block is a bit quicker to make with only three.
 Solid squares are substituted for two of them.